duyayun1/duyayun1.github.io/content/en/author/YayunDu/_index.md

 superuser = true

 # Role/position
-role = "Ph.D.
-Student in Robotics and Control, Mechanics"
+role = "Postdoctoral Fellow at Rogers Group at Northwestern"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "Structures-Computer Interaction Lab, UCLA", url = "https://structures.computer/" } ]
+organizations = [ { name = "Rogers Research Group", url = "https://rogersgroup.northwestern.edu/" } ]

 # Short bio (displayed in user profile at end of posts)
 bio = "Where there is a will, there is a way."